mohadib/GitlabSnippets/README.md

 ### To Install:

-Build or download the Snippet.jar file and place it in .IntelliJIDEAx0\config\plugins then restart your IDE.
+Build or download the Snippet.zip file.
+Then file -> settings -> Plugins, choose "install plugin from disk".
+Select Snippet.zip.
+Restart your IDE.

 ### To Configure:

-Under settings -> other settings -> Gitlab Snippets
+Under file -> settings -> other settings -> Gitlab Snippets

 add your private token and  url to your Gitlab install.